 There is an increasing concern in today’s workforce over customers who are perceived to be rude, distrustful, and at times overly aggressive and potentially dangerous.
-Often these attitudes are the result of some internal or external factors and are really, yet too often, inaccurate assumptions due to cultural or style differences can lead to misperception and conflict.
+Often these attitudes are the result of some internal or external factors and are often inaccurate assumptions due to cultural or style differences can lead to misperception and conflict.
+This can lead to misperception and conflict.

 This course will explore styles and behaviors of difficult people and those areas that are most critical to being effective with customers or co-workers: communication styles, value differences, and needs or job constraints.
 You will receive information, have opportunities to increase personal awareness, and learn tools that can be used to improve effectiveness with clients.